ANALYSIS-With largest test yet, N.Korea's ICBM programme hits new heights

 The Hwasong-17 had already been unveiled at military parades and defence expos, giving experts a good idea of what to expect.

-Thursday's launch revealed for the first time, however, that the Hwasong-17 was launched directly from its massive transporter, erector, launcher (TEL) vehicle, which has 11 axles.
+Thursday's launch showed for the first time, however, that the Hwasong-17 was launched directly from its massive transporter, erector, launcher (TEL) vehicle, which has 11 axles.

 Previous North Korean ICBMs were transported and raised by such vehicles, but then usually fired from detachable platforms.
 TELs make it easer to conceal missiles until they are deployed for use, but Panda said the Hwasong-17 is so large there could be serious concerns about its operational practicality.